gojimilove/MKS21X-FinalProject/README.md

 1/20/19
 Made it so 1 2 and 3 correspond to the pieces that are printed on the board rather than just a 1x1, 2x2, or 3x3 piece.

+1/21/19
+Today, we made the pieces disappear from the waiting area when they are put on the board, and made it so you can't use the same piece more than once.
+We also made a lot of changes to piece itself- we now have 19 different pieces instead of 3!
+Also, each piece also has an array of coordinates that it occupies, which was useful for adding color to the board.
+However, we weren't able to figure out coloring the board when pieces were placed, only the pieces that are waiting.
+Currently, the board is filled with '-' to indicate a block is empty and 'F' to indicate a block is filled.
+We also worked on an endgame, so when none of the available pieces fit on the board, the terminal is cleared, the game ends, and the player gets a message telling them that they lost, as well as how many points they ended up with.